radiant-rstats/docker-k8s/install/rsm-msba-macos-arm.md

 ~/Desktop/launch-rsm-msba.command;
 ```

 This step will clone and start up a script that will finalize the installation of the computing environment.
 The first time you run this script it will download the latest version of the computing environment which can take some time.
-Wait for the container to download and follow any prompts.
+Wait for the `rsm-msba-k8s-arm` image to download and follow any prompts.
 Once the download is complete you should see the launch menu shown in the screenshot below.

 <img src="figures/rsm-launch-menu-macos-arm.png" width="500px">

 The code above also copies the file `launch-rsm-msba-k8s-arm.sh` to `launch-rsm-msba.command` on your Desktop.
 You will be able to double-click this file to start the container again in the future.

-Alternatively, you can run the command below to launch the docker container from a terminal (i.e., iTerm2).
+Alternatively, you can always run the command below to launch the docker container from an iTerm2 terminal.

 ```bash
 ~/git/docker-k8s/launch-rsm-msba-k8s-arm.sh -v ~;
 ```

-**Step 4**: Check that you can launch Radiant
+**Step 5**: Check that you can launch Radiant-for-R

 You will know that the installation was successful if you can start Radiant.
 If you press 2 (+ Enter) in the launch menu, Radiant should start up in your default web browser.